matthewlong29/PareAndFlourish_Site/_pages/lets-collaborate.md

 We promote collaborations (sponsored blog posts, guest blogs, etc.) on all of our social media platforms: Twitter, Facebook, Pinterest, and our personal LinkedIn accounts.
 The collaboration material will also be promoted in our weekly newsletter.

-Do you have a collaboration idea in mind or just want to make a connection? <a href="mailto:{{site.email}}">Contact us</a>!
+Do you have a collaboration idea in mind or just want to make a connection?
+[Contact us](mailto:{{site.email}})!
 We’d love to hear from you.